alburycatalina/FHA_intro_to_coding/Introduction.md

 +

-## (1) Write a complete command with addition, subtraction, or multiplication.
-Write an incomplete command and finish it on the second line ##
+*(1) Try a complete command with addition, subtraction, or multiplication.
+Write an incomplete command and finish it on the second line*

 Annotation: You will want to make comments on your code.
 Use the hashtag before writing these.
 This will run:

 > 2 + 2
 > [1] 4

 This will not produce an output.